By Sandi Gohn

 The USO was founded in 1941 to support U.S. Armed Forces service members, as well as their families, and it’s what the organization continues to do today.
 In fact, we are one of the largest (and only) organizations dedicated to supporting the U.S. Armed Forces active duty military community, rather than veterans.

-As much as the USO would like to open its doors to retirees, disabled veterans and all those who have honorably served, as a nonprofit organization, the USO has limited space and resources.
-The USO must focus its efforts on serving the needs of those who need us most: U.S. Armed Forces active duty, Reserve and Guard service members, as well as their families.
-For over 80 years, that’s been our mission.
+As much as the USO would like to open its doors to all those who have honorably served, as a nonprofit organization, the USO has limited space and resources.
+The USO must focus its efforts on primarily serving the needs of those who need us most: U.S. Armed Forces active duty, Reserve and Guard service members, as well as their families.
+For over 80 years, that has been our mission.

 More Stories Like This